 When we talk about language structure, we generally mean syntax (the order of words) and semantics (the meaning of the text).
 English has a lot of rules for the patterns and order of words, known as syntax.
 Semantics delves deep into how words and phrases combine to create meaning and how an author’s word choice affects that meaning.
 It’s a complicated topic, which good readers continue to consider throughout their lives.

-When it comes to Scarborough’s Rope, verbal reasoning refers to understanding when and how words are being figurative and literal.
+When it comes to Scarborough’s Reading Rope, verbal reasoning refers to understanding when and how words are being figurative and literal.
 It includes things like metaphors, analogies, idioms, and figurative language.
 Kids pick up some of these things as they grow, but classroom instruction can be helpful too.
-(Try these anchor charts for teaching figurative language.)

 How can teachers use Scarborough’s Rope?